Dover: Bus

-National Express runs coaches from Dover to other towns in Kent including Canterbury, Folkestone, Ashford, Kent, Maidstone, Gillingham at Hempsted Valley shopping centre and Greenhithe at Bluewater Shopping Centre for Dartford to London including Bexleyheath, Eltham, Walworth, Canary Wharf, Elephant & Castle, The City (The City of London) and to Victoria Coach Station.
+National Express runs coaches from Dover to other towns in Kent including Canterbury, Folkestone, Ashford, Kent, Maidstone, Gillingham at Hempsted Valley shopping centre and Greenhithe at Bluewater Shopping Centre for Dartford to London including Bexleyheath, Eltham, Walworth, Canary Wharf, Elephant & Castle, the City of London and to Victoria Coach Station.

 RNLI

 The Dover lifeboat is a Severn class lifeboat based in the Western Docks.

 Dover Lifeboat station is based at crosswall quay in Dover Harbour.
 There is a Severn-class lifeboat, which is the biggest in the fleet.
 It belongs to the RNLI which covers all of Great Britain.
-The lifeboat number is 17-09 and has a lot of emergencies in the Channel.
+The lifeboat number is 17–09 and has a lot of emergencies in the Channel.
 The Severn class is designed to lay afloat.
 Built from fibre reinforced composite (FRC) the boat is lightweight yet very strong and is designed to right itself in the event of a capsize.

 Education

 There are seven secondary level schools serving Dover.